VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Tobler's Flow Mapper 5b849ca858de45f192db4b8bd4f44c65.md

 Note: This dataset contains migration and trade data between various countries and states.
 We do not currently provide this dataset for download.
 Origin Notes: Data comes packaged with the http://csiss.ncgia.ucsb.edu/clearinghouse/FlowMapper/, a program designed by Waldo Tobler in 1987.
-This software was rereleased for Windows in 2003 by the Center for Spatially Integrated Social Science. graph features handled: edge weighted, spatial
+This software was rereleased for Windows in 2003 by the Center for Spatially Integrated Social Science. graph features handled: Spatial, Weighted edges
 Graph features in papers: spatial,weighted edges Origin Paper: A geographic flow mapping program (https://www.notion.so/A-geographic-flow-mapping-program-c72fb2ce215848aeb498bf2ddade27f5?pvs=21)
 Originally found at: http://csiss.ncgia.ucsb.edu/clearinghouse/FlowMapper/